goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 ---

-There is a benefit to using artificial intelligence tools, but we should also be mindful of the risks, the biggest of which is misunderstanding their value.
+There is a benefit to using artificial intelligence tools, but we should also be mindful of the risks, one of which is misunderstanding their value.

 A lot of companies these days are taking part in what I can only call productivity theatre.
 Hype pressures people to point to token spend, features delivered, or lines of code generated as if they’re indicative of anything useful being done.
 Pushed by leaders desperate to demonstrate they’re doing something with AI, many engage in the wasteful practice known as [‘tokenmaxxing’](https://zapier.com/blog/tokenmaxxing/), a textbook example of Goodhart’s law if I ever saw one.[^tokenmaxxing]